JoannaMnich/PFDA/assignments/README.md

 - Examines wind speed behaviour by creating a plot of the raw wind speed values
 - Identifying the maximum wind speed for each day, and generating a monthly mean of these daily maximum values

-## Project

 # Conclusion

 This repo demonstrates the practical programming skills acquired during the Programming for Data Analytics module.
-It highlights your ability to work with real data, build analytic workflows, and produce clear, replicable results.
+It highlights my ability to work with real data, build analytic workflows, and produce clear, replicable results.